microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamwork-list-teamtemplates.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the list of [teamTemplate](../resources/teamtemplate.md) objects that are available for the tenant.
+Get the list of [teamTemplate](../resources/teamtemplate.md) objects that are available for a tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).